briis/unifiprotect/README.md

 * Unifi Dream Machine Pro (**UDMP**)
 * Unifi Cloud Key Gen2 Plus (**CKGP**)

 The first two devices run Unifi's own operating system called UnifiOS, and the CKGP with Firmware V2.0.18 or greater also runs UnifiOS.
-This is important to note, as you will need to know during installation if your NVR Device runs UnifiOS or not.
+This is important to note, as you will need to know this during installation if your NVR Device runs UnifiOS or not.

 CKGP with Firmware V1.x **do NOT run UnifiOS**

-In the following we are refering to Devices that do run UnifiOS as *UnifiOS Devices* and devices that do NOT run UnifiOS as *Non UnifiOS Devices*
+In the following we are refering to Devices that do run UnifiOS as *UnifiOS Devices* and devices that do NOT run UnifiOS as *NON UnifiOS Devices*

 ## Prerequisites